SimonCropp/Delta/readme.md

 #### Suffix

-An optional string suffix that is dynamically caculated at runtime based on the current `HttpContext`.
+An optional string suffix that is dynamically calculated at runtime based on the current `HttpContext`.

 <!-- snippet: Suffix -->
 <a id='snippet-Suffix'></a>